vort3/file_exchange/README.md

 - Add GUI for typing IP.
 - Merge into single script.
 - Add GUI option to choose if user wants to receive or transmit files.
+- Send file name and use it to receive file.